AalianKhan/mushroom-strategy/README.md

 If `areas` is not defined then the devices in all areas are counted.
 By default, all chips are enabled.

-You can manually configure a weather entity-id to use and there's also an option to add more [Mushroom Chips][mushroom-chipsUrl] using `extra_chips`.
+You can manually configure a weather entity-id to use, and there's also an option to add more [Mushroom Chips][mushroom-chipsUrl] using `extra_chips`.

 **Note: To hide the weather chip, you should hide or disable the entity itself.**